Often consumers and retailers are confused about when and if you’re legally allowed to cancel an online order.

 Or you shouldn't be told that items can’t be returned unless you’ve got a cancellation code.

-If the terms and conditions or returns policy don’t state who pays for returns, then the Distance Selling Regulations say the seller must cover the cost of postage.
+If the terms and conditions or returns policy don’t state who pays for returns, then the Distance Selling Regulations and the Consumer Contracts Regulations say the retailer must cover the cost of postage.

-Check whether the seller will arrange to collect the goods or whether it will cover your postage costs.
+Check whether the retailer will arrange to collect the goods or whether it will cover your postage costs.